Brisbane River and city centre.

 V was the royal hero who helped Bugbog with its name.
 As he lay dying,

-one of his aides talked about holidays and travel to the favoured
+one of his aides talked about the favoured

-seaside resort at that time, Bognor Regis.
-Georgie's famous last words
+royal seaside resort at that time, Bognor Regis.
+Georgie's famous last words were "Bu**er Bognor!"

 Where Brisbane wins out in the tourist stakes is the sunny, moderately